Juzar10/Tic-Tac-Toe/README.md

-# J017
+# Tic Tac Toe
 started to learn python
- This is file of a game called tic-tac-toe.
- I have used GUI library called tkinter of python for this game file.
+ I have used GUI library called tkinter of python for this game.